Brand management is the process in which a business creates value for its brand.

 Determine which forms best represent your brand’s personality as you build your brand identity.
-Keep in mind that you aren’t restricted to one shape or type of shape; if your company’s appearance demands two or more shapes, use them.
+Remember that you aren’t restricted to one shape or type of shape; if your company’s appearance demands two or more shapes, use them.

-A tagline is a short phrase that serves to describe or identify your business.
+A tagline is a short phrase that describes or identifies your business.

 A tagline is an essential branding element, as it gives you a way to communicate your business’s values and goals.

 It’s not always easy to spot a good deal, particularly when it comes to food.
 For example, Subway’s “Eat Fresh” motto is rather obvious.
 To set themselves apart from other fast food companies, Subway positioned itself as a healthy alternative by using the phrase “Eat Fresh.”